codophilic/LearnDocker/Docker.md

 - List command:

-- A. Suppose if we run `docker ps` it will list all running containers with some information about them like ID, image name, command, creation time etc. Each containers gets automatically a random ID and random name.
+- A. Suppose if we run `docker ps` or `docker container ls `it will list all running containers with some information about them like ID, image name, command, creation time etc. Each containers gets automatically a random ID and random name.
 (5)

 - B. Suppose we want to list images  run command `docker images`.
 (8)